-The American Stroke Association (ASA) and Stroke Survivors Empowering Each Other (SSEEO) share a common desire to improve the health and quality of life of the more than 7 million Americans who are stroke survivors.
-We recognize the stroke experience can feel traumatic and lonely and want to ensure survivors and caregivers know they are not alone.
+The American Stroke Association and Stroke Survivors Empowering Each Other share a desire to improve the health and quality of life of the more than 9 million Americans who are stroke survivors.
+Experiencing a stroke can often feel traumatic and isolating, and we want to ensure that survivors and caregivers know they are not alone.
 We're here to help every step of the way.